opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

     1. On the QFieldCloud landing page, click the actions context menu icon *(⋮)* next to the project profile you want to duplicate.
     2. Select the **Clone Project** option.
-    3. Choose a unique name and pick the target owner profile space (Personal or Organization).
+    3. Choose a unique name and pick the target owner profile space (User or Organization).
     4. Define a custom bounding box coordinate set inside the **Project extent** setting parameters to update the map's initial zoom area focus.
     5. Click **Create** to start the cloning.